Austin OB/GYN, Caroline Cohen, M.D. is board-certified in obstetrics and gynecology

-Dr. Caroline Eng Cohen is focused on delivering women’s healthcare that evolves to meet the needs of her patients and the community.
+Dr. Caroline Cohen is focused on delivering women’s healthcare that evolves to meet the needs of her patients and the community.
 She is committed to facilitating health education, preventative care, diagnosis, and treatment of women to have a positive impact on their lives.

 Dr. Cohen specializes in both routine and high-risk pregnancies, contraceptive management, and health maintenance.

 She also participates in St. David’s Medical Center high-risk obstetrical transport team.
 Board certified by the American Board of Obstetricians and Gynecologists (ABOG) since 2010, Dr. Cohen is an active member of several medical professional organizations, including the Texas Medical Association (TMA) and Travis County Medical Society (TCMS).

 Born and raised in Houston, TX, Dr. Cohen earned her Bachelor of Science degree in Biomedical Engineering at Northwestern University in Evanston, IL.
 Even in college, Dr. Cohen was concerned about women’s health, working at the Shelter for Battered Women while at Northwestern.